Positive microlocal holonomies are globally regular: Dg-categories and moduli of sheaves with Legendrian singular support

-$(ii)$ In the case that the $k$-th component $\La_k$ has $i_k$ basepoints, the same geometric picture holds for $\P^{\circlearrowright,k}$after considering $i_k$-th roots.
-Namely, the action of $x_k$ is via parallel transport according to $m_\La(\SF)$ from one basepoint of $\La_k$ to the next.
-Indeed, since all the stalks are identified -- as we pull-backed along the diagonal morphism -- this parallel transport yields automorphisms, not just isomorphisms between those stalks.
-In particular, the $i_k$-th power of $\P^{\circlearrowright,k}$applies the monodromy of $m_\La(\SF)$ along $\La_k$ to the stalks at the basepoints. $\Box$ \end{example}

-The most important property of the action in Definition \ref{def:basepoint_action}, and the reason we present it explicitly, is that it presents $\M({\La})$ as a quotient of $\M({\La,\tt})$, as follows from Lemma \ref{lem:microlocalmonodromy_via_stalks} below.
-Precisely, the around-the-clock action in Definition \ref{def:family_basepoints_tk} induced by moving around basepoints typically acts non-trivially in $\M({\La,\tt})$, cf.~e.g.~Example \ref{ex:Fp_action_through_monodromy}, and its quotient yields $\M({\La})$.
-Thus we construct $\M({\La,\tt})$ from $\M({\La})$ via a homotopy pull-back and recover $\M({\La})$ from $\M({\La,\tt})$ via the quotient given by this explicit action.
+The most important property of the action in \cref{lem:microlocalmonodromy_via_stalks}, and the reason we present it explicitly, is that it presents the stack $\M_n({\La})$ as a quotient of $\M_n({\La,\tt})$.
+Indeed, by the homotopy colimit diagram \eqref{def:htpy_pushout_dgcats}, we have a homotopy pull-back diagram